- DNP Curriculum

 A Doctor of Nursing practice allows nurse leaders with master's degrees to develop skills and expertise that result in improved patient outcomes and the transformation of nursing practice and health care systems and organizations.

-About the DNP Curriculum
+About the DNP in Leadership Curriculum

-The centerpiece of the DNP is the completion of a comprehensive Scholarly Project.
+The centerpiece of the DNP in Leadership is the completion of a comprehensive Scholarly Project.
 From your first semester, you will work toward the completion of a final culminating project.
 The project will allow you to showcase your expanding research and analytical skills, your growing expertise with health care policy, information and organizational systems and your ability to engage in inter-professional collaboration as a nurse leaders.

 Scholarly Projects are developed with the assistance of a faculty advisor.
 Project proposals and results are presented in person during Executive Sessions on the Boise State campus.
 View examples of Scholarly Projects.